Chapter 3: The Gate of Hell

 Dante and Virgil heard shrieks piercing the air, and Dante asked Virgil, “Why are these souls grieving?”

-Virgil replied, “Outside the gate leading to the Inferno are the souls of those who never took a stand in life.
+Virgil replied, “Outside Hell Proper are the souls of those who never took a stand in life.
 While living, they were neither for good nor for evil, and now that they are dead, neither Heaven nor Hell wants them.
 These wretched souls who lived without taking a stand are punished with the angels who remained uncommitted during Lucifer’s rebellion against the Supreme Emperor.
 They did not commit themselves to evil, nor did they commit themselves to good.
 Even the souls in Hell feel superior to them because the souls in Hell made a choice: they chose evil.”

 Dante then asked, “How are these uncommitted souls being punished?”